martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 WALKING_UPSTAIRS

+3 - 81)
-In the raw data, since so many (561) variables were recorded and each variable has a number of aspects to it, they follow an abbreviated naming convention to save space.
-Signals were recorded from smartphone accelerometers and gyroscopes.
+In the raw data, signals were recorded from smartphone accelerometers and gyroscopes.
+Since so many (561) variables were recorded and each variable has a number of aspects to it, they follow an abbreviated naming convention.

+The prefix 't' indicates a time-domain signal.
+The prefix 'f' indicates a frequency-domain signal (Fourier transform of signal).

+Acceleration signals were separated into 'body' and 'gravity' components, so this is indicated by either ...Body... or ...Gravity... in the variable name.

+Whether the signal is from an accelerometer or a gyroscope is indicated by the presence of ...Acc... or ...Gyro... in the variable name.

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.